win1688/win1688/README.md

 - 👋 Hi, I’m Adrian
-- 👀 I’m interested in Networking/Web/Python/RESTapi etc......
+- 👀 I have a solid backgound in high-speed Broadband Networking - ATM/xDSL/FTTH-GPON and NG-PON,
+-    L2/L3 Switching and Routing, VPS, VPN, SDN, TCP/IP IPv4/v6.
+-    Also familiar with Web/Python/RESTapi technology
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning all things about cloud infrastructures - AWS, OCI, GCP etc...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking around..... for a job :-))
-- 📫 How to reach me via email
+- 📫 How to reach me via email - adrian8818@yahoo.com.sg

 <!---
 win1688/win1688 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.